top of page

 The construction of a new building is likely to require both Planning Permission and Building Regulations Consent and part of the process would involve the Local Authority writing to neighbouring properties about the proposals.

 The Local Authority have 4 years to take enforcement action for any breaches of Planning Permission.
-There is no strict time limit for breaches of Building Regulations Consent but once these are historic (20 years old) the Local Authority are unlikely to act.
+There is no strict time limit for breaches of Building Regulations Consent but once these are historic (approximately 20 years old) the Local Authority are unlikely to act.
+Having said that please bear in mind that the Local Authority can take an injunction out against you for serious breaches.

 EXPERTS

-Consider instructing a Chartered Surveyor, who can attend at the property to review the works and give you feedback.
-This is evidence you can rely on going forward.
+Consider instructing a Chartered Surveyor who can attend at your property and can see the works and give you feedback.
+This is vital evidence you can rely on going forward.

 FINALLY

-Instruct a litigation solicitor who can assist you in corresponding with the Local Authority and your neighbour.
+If all else fails consider instructing a litigation or dispute resolution solicitor who can assist you in corresponding with the Local Authority and your neighbour.

-Consider making contact with your local Councillor, or MP, expressing your concern and the lack of planning enforcement by the Local Authority.
+You could also make contact with your local Councillor, or MP, expressing your concern and the lack of planning enforcement by your Local Authority (where applicable).

 [NB: These are very general tips and suggestions and cannot be relied upon since I have NOT been to the property or seen your deeds or office copies.
-Accordingly, no guarantee as to success can be given.]
+Accordingly, no guarantee as to success can be given.
+Please also remember that with any civil issue you MUST mitigate your losses]

 home extension